 Citrus need a bright sunny position.
-Most (except grapefruits) only reach 1–1.5m (3–5ft) tall in a pot but can grow larger in good conditions.
+Most only reach 1–1.5m (3–5ft) tall in a pot but can grow larger in good conditions, depending on the rootstock.

-They are better grown in pots in a cool climate.
-Although any good potting medium will do, a soil-based compost such as John Innes No 2 or No 3 is best.
-If your pot is on the heavy side add up 20 per cent sharp sand or grit.
+They are better grown in pots in a cool climate so they can be moved indoors.
+Although any good potting medium will do, a soil-based compost such as John Innes No 2 is best.
+Add up 20 per cent sharp sand or grit.
 There are also specially formulated citrus composts available.

 Plant in spring so they have a growing season to establish.

 Mealybug: Small creatures covered in a white ‘meal’ cluster in inaccessible spaces like leaf joints or under loose bark.
 They suck sap and secrete ‘honeydew’ which causes black sooty mould on the leaves.

 Glasshouse red spider or two spotted mite: Leaves become mottled, pale and covered in webbing, on which the mites can be clearly seen; leaves also drop prematurely.

 Remedy: They thrive in hot, dry conditions, so mist plants regularly.
 Use biological control in the greenhouse.